peterrenshaw/wsd/README.md

 * new tool to create date data <generate.py> to solve the problem of specific date data used to play/work with D3 so I can learn more on formatting axis

+* created instead of installing python Panda which is a monster install

 2018NOV13
 * updated wr.sh so that cron calls this script every contrab.cron period.